Hayward breaks left hand in Celtics’ 135-115 rout of Spurs

 TIP-INS

 Celtics: Center Enes Kanter missed his seventh straight game after suffering a bruised left knee in Boston’s season opener.
-Celtics coach Brad Stevens said Kanter felt good after participating in pregame workouts but is still not ready to play. … Marcus Smart exited with 9:47 remaining in the game after taking a knee to the groin.
+Celtics coach Brad Stevens said Kanter felt good after participating in pregame workouts but is still not ready to play. … Boston’s previous highs were 32 points in the first quarter and 61 in the first half against Cleveland on Nov.
+5. … Walker was assessed a technical foul with 4:08 remaining after yelling at an official following a non-call on a driving layup. … Marcus Smart exited with 9:47 remaining in the game after taking a knee to the groin.
 Smart attempted to walk off the injury but quickly signaled for a substitution after doubling over in pain.

-Spurs: Aldridge averaged 40 points per game against Boston last season but was limited to three points on 1-for-4 shooting Saturday. .
-San Antonio’s last home loss to Boston was March 31, 2011.
+Spurs: San Antonio’s last home loss to Boston was March 31, 2011.
 Rajon Rondo, Kevin Garnett and Paul Pierce combined for 63 points in the victory.

 UP NEXT